 Below are some of the more commonly encountered cutting agents found in popularly abused drugs.

 Cocaine may contain:

-- Lidocaine: a local anesthetic with numbing qualities similar to cocaine but none of its stimulant effects.
+- Lidocaine: a local anesthetic with numbing qualities similar to those of cocaine, but with none of its stimulant effects.

-- Phenacetin: an analgesic and antipyretic drug similar to acetaminophen; banned by the FDA in 1983 because it increased the risk of certain cancers.
+- Phenacetin: an analgesic and antipyretic drug similar to acetaminophen.
+It was banned by the FDA in 1983 because it increased the risk of certain cancers.

 - Levamisole: an anti-parasitic used on dogs and cattle.

 - PMMA or PMA: an illegal psychoactive chemical that can cause death at high doses.

 - Amphetamines: stimulants that produce effects which resemble those of ecstasy.

 - Synthetic cathinones (including methylone and butylone): drugs that possess amphetamine-like properties.